openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 (3) The Wallet uses the Credential Issuer's URL to fetch its metadata as described in (#credential-issuer-metadata) to obtain information on the offered credential types and formats and to determine the Authorization (OAuth 2.0 Authorization Server) and Credential Endpoints.

 (4) The Wallet sends the Pre-Authorized Code obtained in step (2) in the Token Request to the Token Endpoint.
-The Wallet will send a Transaction Code provided by the User, if it was required by the Credential Issuer.
+The Wallet will additionally send a Transaction Code provided by the User, if it was required by the Credential Issuer.
 This step is defined in (#token_endpoint).

 (5) This step is the same as Step 5 in the Authorization Code Flow.